 Made in England by Sumlock Anita Electronics Ltd, distributed by Sumlock Comptometer Ltd.

-Marconi-Elliot Microelectronics was closed down in July 1971 by GEC (the British General Electric Company) during one of the
+Marconi-Elliot Microelectronics was closed down in July 1971 by GEC (the British General Electric Company) during one of the periodic industry downturns.

 The whole of the British commodity semiconductor industry was to meet a similar fate.